yortus/pen-monorepo/doc/language-spec.md

   - A package is a directory containing a `pen-package.json` file, which contains metadata about the package.
   - A package contains a hierarchy of modules.
 Every file and directory under a package's directory is a module within that package.
   - A single module within the package is nominated to provide the package's exports.
-  - A packages may *not* contain nested packages.
+  - A package may *not* contain nested packages.
 - TODO: package name format & uniqueness, package registries